zhyuan11/SPE/README.md

 # SPE
 Official Implementation for Sinusoidal Positional Encoding (SPE)

-This is the Official Code for paper "Learning High-Frequency Functions Made Easy with Sinusoidal Positional Encoding"
+This is the Official Code for paper "Learning High-Frequency Functions Made Easy with Sinusoidal Positional Encoding".
+(Under Review)

 ## Baselines